 Aged just 23 years old, Li Haotong has already put together an impressive career in the game.
 Having turned pro aged just 16 in 2011, Li won three times on the PGA Tour China in 2014.
 In his first full European Tour season two years later, Li won again in his home country at the Volvo China Open.
 In 2018, he became the highest-ranked Chinese male golfer ever following his second European Tour win at the Omega Dubai Desert Classic.
 Now a regular at the top of European Tour leaderboards, Li is certainly one to watch in 2019 and beyond.

 It seems strange to consider Matt Fitzpatrick as a youngster on Tour, but at 24 years old he is still early on in his career.
 A former Boys Amateur Champion, US Amateur winner and Silver Medal winner at The Open, Fitzpatrick’s joined the paid ranks with an excellent reputation.
 Now five years on, Fitzpatrick has become one of the top players in Europe with an all-round game based on consistency.
 Along with Alex Noren, he is the only player to win in each of the last four European Tour seasons and has already amassed 26 top ten finishes.

 1. Jon Rahm

 As well as being one of the best young players in the game, Jon Rahm has solidified himself as one of the best players in the world.
-Currently sixth in the Official World Golf Rankings, the Spaniard has been as high as two.
+Currently sixth in the Official World Golf Ranking, the Spaniard has been as high as Number Two.
 Having turned pro just two years ago, Rahm has picked up six professional wins, with a win rate second only to Tiger Woods.
 In 27 starts on the European Tour, Rahm has three wins, 11 top tens and just two missed cuts.
 With two top five finishes in Majors in 2018, the 24 year old will have his sights set on the game’s top tournaments in 2019.